 SIZE SELECTIVITY:

 To examine the putative relationship between size and PERIL score in Bivalvia, we used a Pearson’s product-moment correlation test across the entire modern Bivalvia dataset, and recovered a weakly negative correlation (-0.13, p=<2.2e-16).
 As an additional test, we thresholded PERIL scores at the 80th percentile and used a two-sample Kolmogorov-Smirnov test for size-selectivity in PERIL scores.
-Across all of Bivalvia, species above the 80th percentile for PERIL scores are significantly smaller than those below the threshold (p= < 2.2e-16) (SOM Fig. 5).
+Across all of Bivalvia, species above the 80th percentile for PERIL scores are significantly smaller than those below the threshold (p= < 2.2e-16) (Fig. S5).

 Because of the phylogenetic clumping effect of the extinction rate parameter in the PERIL metric, we also ran the same test for each family individually (all analysed families having been independent for at least 50 Myr and most for >100 Myr), excluding families with fewer than two instances of either above or below the 80th percentile threshold.
 Most families do not have a significant difference in body size between those above and below the 80th percentile PERIL score threshold, but those that do are at significantly greater risk of extinction at small body sizes.
-(SOM Fig.5)
+(Fig. S5)

 DISTRIBUTION OF PERIL SCORES ACROSS HIGHER CLADES:

-Living species of marine bivalves with PERIL scores over the 80th percentile are not entirely randomly distributed phylogenetically (SOM Fig. 1), but because of the use of family-level rates of extinction to calculate PERIL, this is unsurprising.
+Living species of marine bivalves with PERIL scores over the 80th percentile are not entirely randomly distributed phylogenetically (Fig. S1), but because of the use of family-level rates of extinction to calculate PERIL, this is unsurprising.
 A chi-squared test of the three-parameter PERIL metric across the orders within Bivalvia, does not find a significant relationship between PERIL and order.

 To test for phylogenetic signal (Blomberg’s K) above the family level, we used the Combosch et al [14] family level phylogeny for Bivalvia.
 Seventy-one of the families included in that tree have PERIL data.
 Owing to the degree of paraphyly at the family level in the tree, we pruned at random all but one tip within each family, and repeated the analysis 100 times.
 In this way we avoided the spurious creation of close relatives that have their PERIL scores based on the same fossil data.
 PERIL does not exhibit significant phylogenetic signal in any of the replicates (p between 0.3 and 0.5).
 This approach has low power, but does not spuriously inflate phylogenetic signal in PERIL.